I work on books that model honest and open-hearted ways of existing in the world.

 – Trauma-focused narratives that are dark and heavy without relief

-– Disordered eating, drug use, or gang/gun violence as a central plot point
+– Ongoing abuse or assault as a central plot point

-– Abuse or assault, particularly as a central plot point
+– Disordered eating, heavy drug use, suicide, self-harm, or gang/gun violence as a central plot point

 – Picture books motivated by “lessons” or morals